-Files in the TNC Туре Programs In HEIDENHAIN format In DIN/ISO format .H .l Tables for Tools Tool changers Pallets Datums Points Presets Touch probes Backup files .T .TCH .P .D .PNT .PR .TP .BAK Texts as ASCII files Log files Help files .A .TXT .CHM
+Files in the TNC Туре Programs In HEIDENHAIN format In DIN/ISO format .H .l Tables for Tools Tool changers Pallets Datums Points Presets Touch probes Backup files Dependent files (such as structure items) .T .TCH .P .D .PNT .PR .TP .BAK .DEP Texts as ASCII files Log files Help files .A .TXT .CHM

-When you write a part program on the TNC, you must first enter a program name.
+When you write a part program on the TNC, you must first enter a file name.
 The TNC saves the program to the hard disk as a file with the same name.
 The TNC can also save texts and tables as files.